tarwn/lessthandot-hugo/blogs/content/posts/2013-01-22-database-design-for-performance.md

 [Normalization][3] is the standard process of reducing redundancy in a database.
 Although there are many levels of normalization, called normalized form, we're going to focus on a simplistic level of normalization and a secondary level or 2NF for the example shown in this article.
 In this state of normalization, we will still see a high benefit in performance enhancements.

 In the following two table structures, an ordering system was needed.
 Both table structures meet the needs of an order header, details and shipment storage.
-As shown in figure 1, the non-normalized structure has the word “poor” in the naming convention.
+As shown in figure 1, the non-normalized structure has the word "poor" in the naming convention.

 <div class="image_block">
   <a href="/wp-content/uploads/blogs/All/design_perf_1.gif?mtime=1358783965"><img alt="" src="/wp-content/uploads/blogs/All/design_perf_1.gif?mtime=1358783965" width="419" height="417" /></a>